UPPMAX/R-matlab-julia-HPC/docs/r/rstudio.rst

 At LUNARC
 ----------

+There are two ways to run RStudio at LUNARC: ThinLinc with Desktop On Demand and through SSH -X.

+ThinLinc, DesktopOnDemand
+'''''''''''''''''''''''''

 At LUNARC the recommended way to run RStudio is in Thinlinc with Desktop On Demand.
 All available versions are in the Applications menu under ``Applications-R``.

 .. figure:: ../../img/Cosmos-AppMenu-RStudio.png